colinhacks/zod/README.md

 ## Sponsors

 Sponsorship at any level is appreciated and encouraged.
-For individual developers, consider the [Cup of Coffee tier](https://github.com/sponsors/colinhacks).
-If you built a paid product using Zod, consider one of the [podium tiers](https://github.com/sponsors/colinhacks).
+If you built a paid product using Zod, consider one of the [corporate tiers](https://github.com/sponsors/colinhacks).

-> Clerk is currently sponsoring my full-time development of Zod!
-If you're building an app, give it a shot—it really is the easiest way to set up authentication and user accounts.
-(Seriously, their DX is unparalleled.)

 <br/>
 <h3 align="center">Diamond</h3>